 If enabled, MetalLB will listen and respond on the dedicated virtual bridge.
 Also, you can create additional subnets to configure additional address ranges for MetalLB.

 Use of a dedicated network for Kubernetes pods traffic, for external connection to the Kubernetes services exposed by the cluster, and for the Ceph cluster access and replication traffic is available as Technology Preview.
 Use such configurations for testing and evaluation purposes only.
-For the Technology Preview feature definition, refer to Technology Preview support scope.
+For the Technology Preview feature definition, refer to Technology Preview features.

 The following feature is still under development and will be announced in one of the following Container Cloud releases: